-3650.
+3675.
 The purpose of the ranch conformation is to select the most positive combination of balance, structural correctness and movement.
 The ideal standard in evaluating horses in conformation should include but not limited to soundness and correctness in conformation, particularly feet and legs with emphasis on correct manner of travel including athletic ability and the "appearance of" agility.
 An individual that is well mannered; displays appropriate breed and sex characteristics; and adequate muscling.
-To be eligible to compete in the ranch conformation class the horse must be shown in at least one other ranch horse division class.

-3651.
+3676.
 All horses will be shown together as one class per division (Open, Amateur, Amateur Select, Youth).
+To be eligible to compete in the ranch conformation class the horses must be ridden in at least one ranch class in that division at the same show.

-3652.
+3677.
 Horses may be shown in a good working halter: plain leather, rope, braided, nylon.
 No silver will be allowed on halters.
 Any silver on halters will result in an automatic disqualification.
 Brass name plates and embroidered halters will be allowed.

-3653.
+3678.
 Lip chains, splint boots, leg wraps or bandages are prohibited in any conformation classes.
 In the event of injury, the judge may permit a protective bandage.

-3654.
+3679.
 Banded or braided manes and braided tails and tie-in tails and/or extensions are not allowed.

-3655.
+3680.
 The horse should be clean and brushed.
 It is recommended that a horse should be shown as naturally as possible.